 Travis Norton

-Travis previously served as the training division and professional standards unit lieutenant for a mid size California police agency, where he was responsible for internal investigations and personally conducted use of force reviews.
-He also oversaw the police academy and field training program.
-In these roles, he evaluated officer performance, decision making, and compliance with policy, training, and accepted professional standards.
+Travis previously served as the training division and professional standards unit lieutenant for a mid size California police agency, where he conducted use of force reviews, internal affairs investigations, and related administrative inquiries.
+He also managed firearms, less lethal, and defensive tactics training programs and oversaw the police academy and field training program, providing direct exposure to how officers are trained and evaluated following critical incidents.

-Through his work with NTOA, the National Policing Institute, and the California Association of Tactical Officers, Travis has participated in structured reviews of active shooter incidents and officer involved shootings in the United States and internationally, with emphasis on decision making, coordination, training doctrine, and operational execution.
+He has more than 15 years of instructional experience in use of force, de escalation, less lethal weapons, tactical operations, leadership, and critical incident response.
+He currently instructs nationally for the National Tactical Officers Association and the California Association of Tactical Officers.
+Through work involving the National Tactical Officers Association, the National Policing Institute, and the California Association of Tactical Officers, Travis has participated in structured reviews of active shooter incidents and officer involved shootings in the United States and internationally, with emphasis on decision making, coordination, training doctrine, and operational execution.

 Travis holds a doctorate in Policy, Planning, and Development from the University of Southern California and a master’s degree in Emergency Services Administration from California State University Long Beach.

-He provides expert witness services in police practices and use of force cases, including tactical operations.
-He has been qualified and admitted as an expert in court and provides services for plaintiff, defense, and criminal matters.
-He is available nationally.
+He provides expert witness services in police practices and use of force cases and has been qualified and admitted as an expert in court.
+He provides services for plaintiff, defense, and criminal matters and is available nationally.

 - Crowd Control